Ode-PBLLC/ocean-central/Code/Measure/README.md

 A spline interpolation was created based on visually inspected values produced by Mcafee (2020) on oyster reef extent.
 Note that the increasing trend is almost driven by non-native Pacific oyster species, while native oyster populations continue to decline.

 **Coral:**
-Historical coral data was pulled from Figure 1 of Eddy et al. (2021).
+Historical coral data was aggregated from Eddy et al. (2021); the UK Natural History Museum; and Status of Coral Reefs of the World: 2020 and 2000 reports from Global Coral Reef Monitoring Network (GCRMN).
 A spline was then fit over the period 1900 to 2020.

 **Seagrass:**
 Seagrass historical time series for seven bioregions were aggregated by Dunic et al. (2017).
 We then took the average of these time series and fit a spline to the data.
 All values were then rescaled so that the year 1900 represented the ecosystem at 100% health.